 1. Everyone has a love language.
 Like a radio frequency.
 Some love words of affirmation, some physical touch, others gifts, some acts of service, others quality time.
 Tune into the people around you and their love language.
 Find what lets them know they are important and matter.

 I look at the life of Christ: He could have capitalized on his position and had anything he wanted.
 He could have snapped his fingers and had the soldiers killed who were hanging him on a cross.
-He could have had riches, honor, power and prestige that was offered to him.
-Instead, he humbled himself, took on the nature of a servant and made his life about others.
+He could have had riches, honor, power, and prestige that was offered to him.
+Instead, he humbled himself, took on the nature of a servant, and made his life about others.
 Don’t get me wrong.
-I believe there is a time and place for self-reflection and nurturance and discovery.
+I believe there is a time and a place for self-reflection and nurturance and discovery.
 However, it’s not all the time.
-It’s easy to become and stay “self absorbed”.
+It’s easy to become and stay “self-absorbed”.

 This life isn’t about me.
 It’s about helping others discover who they are and that they matter.
 It starts with my wife and children’s heart.
 Then moves outward.